 If the property owner fails to pony up the property taxes by the end of the redemption period, the lienholder can initiate foreclosure proceedings to take ownership of the property.
 But that rarely happens: The taxes are generally paid before the redemption date.

 The interest rates make tax liens an attractive investment.
 Liens also are first in line for repayment, even before first mortgages.
-“I’ve had a few clients and friends who have invested in tax liens on a big-time basis almost as a business and have done well,” says Martin Cass, managing director of Alpern Rosenthal accounting firm in West Palm Beach, Fla.
+“I’ve had a few clients and friends who have invested in tax liens on a big-time basis almost as a business and have done well,” says Martin Cass, regional director private client services at BDO USA, an accounting firm in West Palm Beach, Fla.
 “But it’s complicated.
 You have to understand the details.”

 The auctions can be held on the Internet or in person and work in several different ways, depending on the municipality.